PlanterApp/planter_blog/content/posts/plan-a-cut-flower-garden/index.md

 ![Sunflowers in the garden ](https://4w1qaaek5t.ucarecd.net/90fb9c80-1c8f-4793-ae18-ca4d60d0c6a9/sunflowers2.JPEG)

 Sunflowers are one of the easiest flowers to grow from seed.
-These familiar flowers can tolerate many types of soil and a great pollinators, too.
+These familiar flowers can tolerate many types of soil and a great for pollinators, too.
 There are varieties that are single stem and pollenless so they won't make a mess.

 #### Zinnia